drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 But rather than end on a sour note and be a downer, I know a natural question is “well if all that is true, then what _would_ make Bazel compatible with JS?”
 And to give a more concrete answer than “make it like Turbopack” (OK, I lied—I did end up mentioning it again), only 3 changes would be required:

-1. **Bazel only runs npm scripts.** The entire Node.js world operates off npm scripts.
+1. **Bazel runs npm executables with zero config.** The entire Node.js world operates off npm executables.
 Everything meaningful happens in npm scripts—building, linting, testing.
 All the problems of bottom-up building, working local dev setup, and reliability are all handled by Bazel deferring to… the thing that already existed and is already working as expected.
+Bszel needs to run zero-config commands just like Turborepo does.
-2. **Bazel automatically writes files to source.** Any build step in a Node.js package already has all the information it needs to put the files in its proper place.
-In fact, most of the time this is also statically set in the `package.json` under the [main](https://docs.npmjs.com/cli/v10/configuring-npm/package-json) or [exports](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#exports) fields, and sometimes even [files](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#files).
-Node.js **ALWAYS** requires files to exist in the source tree, so Bazel needs to just start assuming that.
+2. **Bazel treats local `node_modules` as the canonical source.** All Node.js tools rely on the `node_modules` local directory to share cache, and talk to other packahes.
+This is what powers Electon ecosystems like VS Code.
+Don’t overlook all the optimizations npm packages are using that all happen in that local folder—not in the hermetic layer.
-3. **No TS rules.** To ensure better interop with the Node ecosystem at large, there shouldn’t be such a thing as `rules_ts` (separate from `rules_js`).
-If Bazel only ran Node.js/npm/pnpm commands, TS is just another package like any other.
-This would automatically improve support across the board for all Node.js projects because Bazel would be deferring builds to the things that should be building in the first place.
+3. **No rules_ts.** In case it hasn’t clicked, evidence of the fundamental incompatibility has been right under your nose the whole time.
+If Bazel Just Worked™ with the npm ecosystem, rules_ts goes away.
+It’s just another package.
+The fact that one package needs years of research and engineering effort to support means the design of Bazel itself is incompatible with JS’ vast ecosystem.
+If Bazel truly integrated with JS, rules_js should be the end-all be-all.

 Will all these changes happen?
 Who can say.
 The Bazel project and its devs doesn’t owe me, or anyone else for that matter, anything.
 And these changes would probably disrupt all the things it’s doing properly.
 But until these changes are made, I’ll personally be using anything _but_ Bazel for JS.
 And you should too.